linariii/streamdeck-weather/README.md

 ## Features
 - display current weather for one location [^1]
-  - once setup the button automatically updates without any interaction necessary
+  - the button automatically updates without any interaction necessary
 - display detail weather (wind, humidity, feelslike, ...) [^2]
   - change the displayed information after a few seconds or on button click
 - display weather for multiple locations [^2]